FREQUENTLY ASKED QUESTIONS

 Paper and canvas come in various degrees of glossiness (from matte to high-gloss).
 High-gloss offers the most vivid colors and the classic photo-album look.
 Matte (anti-gloss) keeps the ink from glaring and resembles studio paint rather than photography.

-The prints in my store are all printed on exhibition matte polyester canvas.
+The prints in my shop are all printed on exhibition matte polyester canvas.

-There are two paper measurement systems in the world; North American and International.
+There are two paper measurement systems; North American and International (ISO).

-The international system has A1-A10 dimensions (small measurements generally used for letters/fliers/books), and B1-B10 dimensions (medium to large dimensions generally used for signs and posters).
-ISO is a specific ratio of length to width that some people prefer.
+ISO has A1-A10 sizes (small sizes generally used for letters/fliers/books), and B1-B10 sizes (medium to large dimensions generally used for signs and posters).

 ink & PRINTING